Penguin to buy Simon & Schuster, create publishing giant

 "Simon & Schuster strengthens Bertelsmann's footprint globally, and (particularly) in the U.S., its second-largest market," the Guetersloh, Germany-based company said in a statement.

-The deal, expected to close in 2021, requires approval from the U.S. Justice Department.
+The companies said the deal is expected to close in 2021, subject to regulatory approval.
 No U.S. publisher in modern times would approach the power of the new company.
 ViacomCBS said Bertelsmann will pay a termination fee if the deal fails due to regulatory reasons.

 Agents and authors often worry that a concentration of power in publishing could mean less competition for book deals, and lower advances.

-The Authors Guild, a writers' organization, said Wednesday that it opposed the sale because it would hurt competition, making it more difficult for authors and agents to negotiate with publishers, and said the Justice Department should challenge it.
+The Authors Guild, a writers' organization, said Wednesday that it opposed the sale because it would hurt competition, making it more difficult for authors and agents to negotiate with publishers.
+It said the U.S. Department of Justice should challenge it.

 "As an organization of writers it's important to us that the publishing industry (thrives), and that there be multiple, robust outlets to bring the widest variety of books to audiences," said Suzanne Nossel, the CEO of PEN America.
 "To the extent that efficiencies are garnered through consolidation, it is our hope that they are a catalyst to enable greater investment in authors, books, and outreach to readers."